Accelerynt-Security/AS-Armis-Integration/README.md

 Click "**Create**".

 Once your secret has been added to the vault, navigate to the "**Access policies**" menu option, also found under the "**Settings**" section on the Key Vault page menu.
 Leave this page open, as you will need to return to it once the playbook has been deployed.
-See https://github.com/Accelerynt-Security/AS-Armis-Integration/edit/main/README.md#granting-access-to-azure-key-vault.
+See [Granting Access to Azure Key Vault](https://github.com/Accelerynt-Security/AS-Armis-Integration#granting-access-to-azure-key-vault).

 ![Armis_SetUp_4](Images/Armis_SetUp_4.png)